dan-aksenov/ansible-postgresq/README.md

 For more information about pgBackRest visit https://pgbackrest.org

 ## Install with Patroni
-Need to set ansible variable postgresql_service to "patroni" and specify DSN configurations(etcd by default)
+Need to set ansible variable postgresql_service to "patroni" and specify distributed configuration storage(etcd by default)

 ## Molecule testing
 - default: test single instance postgresql managed by systemd.